Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 		"latestVcsWkid": 3855,
 		"wkt": "GEOGCS[\"GCS_WGS_1984\",DATUM[\"D_WGS_1984\",SPHEROID[\"WGS_1984\",6378137,298.257223563]],PRIMEM[\"Greenwich\",0],UNIT[\"Degree\",0.017453292519943295]],
 		VERTCS[\"EGM2008_Geoid\",VDATUM[\"EGM2008_Geoid\"],PARAMETER[\"Vertical_Shift\",0.0],PARAMETER[\"Direction\",1.0],UNIT[\"Meter\",1.0]]}"
 	},
-		"heightModelInfo": { //enables consuming clients to perform quick test whether this layer is mashable or not with exisitng content they have.
+	"heightModelInfo":  // a coarse metadata indicating the layers height Model {
 		"heightModel": "orthometric", //one of {*"orthometric"*, "ellipsoidal"};
 		"ellipsoid": "wgs84 (G1674)/", //datum realization
 		"heightUnit": "meter" //units
-		},
+		}
 </code></pre>

-An example illustrating the height model information within a 3dSceneLayerInfo.
-The example shows the spatial reference object (that includes definitions for both horizontal (wkid) and vertical (vcsWkid) coordinate systems) as well as a heightModelInfo object that client application could use to quickly determine layer mash-ability.
+The above example illustrates the coordinate system and height information model of a layer in I3S.
+The spatialReference object includes a Well-known Text (wkt) string representation of the CRS for both horizontal and vertical coordinate systems.
+The heightModelInfo object is a coarse metadata that could be used by client application to quickly determine if the the layers' horizontal and vertical coordinate systems align with that of any base map data used by the application.
+See Class <a href="_6_2">3dSceneLayerInfo</a> for more information.

 <h2><a name="_4">Indexed Scene Layers - Organization and Structure</a></h2>

-<p> I3S organizes information using a hierarchical, node-based spatial index structure in which each node’s payload may contain features with associated geometry, textures and attributes </p>
+<p> I3S organizes information using a hierarchical, node-based spatial index structure in which each node’s payload may contain features with associated geometry, textures and attributes.
+The following sections define this structure.</p>

 <h3><a name="_4_1">I3S - Indexing Model and Tree Structure</a></h3>